sjhuang26/thinking-system/README.md

 - Combinations of experiential exercises such as rationality reflection, ACT therapy deliteralization, and Snaps make practicing this shift feel like "downhill sledding" -- and it should?
 - The rationality network is extremely resilient to stress; therefore, it buffers the psychological risks of the training.
   - social norms result in particular cases of wildly varying first principles, but the first principles of the first principles are far more similar; this is the sense of common human identity
-- Follow some clear portal formulas.
-You should note that this point is further addressed in "snowballs."
-  - 1A&1A2B => 1B&1B2A
-  - less detailed item & more detailed item
-  - etc.
-- Use imagination to visualize a "variable object" as a sort of Platonic Ideal that all specific objects descend from
-  - portal between specific item (one item) and a small gray-colored sphere that can be colored depending on the position in the formula (zero item)
+- Visualize a **zero cue** which is a small gray-colored sphere that can be colored depending on the position in the formula.
+Treat it as the top of the **cue hierarchy** -- the Platonic Ideal that all **one cues** (specific cues) descend from.
-    - placing a Platonic ideal (zero item) of universalist generalizability at the top of the object hierarchy
+  - ```0&1```
-    - a confidence in the skill generalization where mastering the logic of variables is equal to mastering logical comparisons between specific objects
-    - a confidence in creativity by the metaphorical combinatorial collision of thousands of spheres
-    - a confidence in the ability to jump from one sphere to another sphere independent from the first one
+  - Is mastering the logic of variables equal to mastering logical comparisons between specific objects?
+Is creativity the metaphorical combinatorial collision of thousands of spheres?
+Is there a general aptitude of jumping from one sphere to another sphere independent from the first one?
+The point is to build confidence in the skill generalization.

-- TODO: work out a First Principles-based language learning system?
-This might really be the next major step in the learning journey.
-  - universalizes to foreign languages
-  - systems analysis and first principles
+## Technical Aspects

-## A list of more formulas for "snowballs"
+### A list of more formulas for "snowballs"

 > TODO?
 Practice random-access jumping between a cumulating list of items in a memory palace journey.
+But also a _Random-Access Stress_ in general.

 ```
 A&AB